About these T&Cs

 Your Accounts don't have an overdraw feature and we don't agree to provide you with credit on either of your Accounts.
 You must make sure there's more money put in than taken out of each of your Accounts (because if you don't, your Account may be 'overdrawn').

 We don't have to process a transaction if it would cause an Account to be overdrawn or if it's already overdrawn.
 However, we might choose to.
 For e.g., by:

 - allowing a direct debit

 - processing a payment made with your Visa Debit Card.

 However, and whenever it happens, if an Account is overdrawn you owe us that overdrawn amount and must put enough money into the Account so that it is no longer overdrawn within 30 days after the day it became overdrawn.
-See also 'Owe us money?'.
+Read also 'Owe us money?' in 'Other terms'.